lunr-php/lunr/README.md

 Lunr is an Open Source, community-driven project.
 Join by contributing code or documentation.
 To do that, make your changes and upload them to our reviewboard at [reviews.lunr.nl][6]

+If you encounter any issues when using Lunr you can report them [on github][7]

 About Us
 --------